lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 There are three props: `v-model`, `serialize` and `deserialize`.
 More on what `serialize` and `deserialize` are soon.

 The idea is that the `date` value passed to `v-model` can use whichever DateTime library the developer wants to use.
-We want to allow developers to bring their own DateTime library, instead of mandating a specific one.
+We want to allow developers to choose their a DateTime library, instead of mandating a specific one.

 Some applications use the native JavaScript `Date` object (don't do this; it's not a very good experience).
 Older applications will often use [Moment](https://momentjs.com/) and newer ones common opt for [Luxon](https://moment.github.io/luxon/).

 I'd like to support both - and any other library the user might choose to use!
 In other words, we want the component to be agnostic - it should not be coupled to a specific date time library.

-One way to handle this would be to pick a simple format of our own, for example `YYYY-MM-DD`, and then have the user wrap the component and provide their own integration layer.
+One way to handle this would be to pick a simple format of our own, for example `YYYY-MM-DD`, and then have the user wrap the component and provide a custom integration layer.
 For example a user wanting to use Luxon might wrap `<date-time>` in their own `<date-time-luxon>` component:

 ```html
 <template>